simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 ---

 Another fun project that uses a lot of the same components and ideas is this [Trinket powered foot switch](https://learn.adafruit.com/usb-foot-switch).
-Let me know if you try making something like this, I'd love to see it!
+I also found [this article](https://www.hackster.io/laurentr/simple-usb-buttons-using-an-adafruit-trinket-m0-5ad900) very useful.
+Let me know if you try making a variation on this project, I'd love to see it!